top of page

 We begin with the name Pinchas, which remained the province of speculation for some time.
 Thanks to our knowledge of the Egyptian language and ancient inscriptions, it is a mystery no more.
 The name pꜣ-nḥsj, or

-, pronounced something like Pinchas (nobody is sure of the vocalization), means simply "the Nubian", and we know of at least two Egyptians who bore this name: a priest of Aten who lived during the Amarna period (Eighteenth Dynasty) and a viceroy of Kush who lived during the Twentieth Dynasty.
+, pronounced something like Pinehesy or Panehasy (nobody is sure of the vocalization), means simply "the Nubian", and we know of at least two Egyptians who bore this name: a priest of Aten who lived during the Amarna period (Eighteenth Dynasty) and a viceroy of Kush who lived during the Twentieth Dynasty and ruled Lower Nubia.

 Whether this was his given name or a nickname, affectionate or otherwise, why was this Aaronide priest known as "the Nubian"?
 One simple answer would be that he was, in fact, of Nubian descent on his mother's side.
 The tradition of Pinchas' non-Israelite origins may now be seen as reflecting the memory of the meaning of Pinchas' name and/or his actual personal history.
 Indeed, if we may indulge in just a bit of speculation, it seems that the tradition has preserved the specifically Nubian origins of Putiel as well!